nezaboodka/reactronic/README.md

 Once `url` or `content` values are changed, the `render` cache becomes invalid and causes the `trigger` cache to become invalid as well (cascaded).
-The `trigger` cache is marked for immediate renewal, thus its function is instantly called by Reactronic to renew the cache.
+The `trigger` cache is marked for immediate renewal, thus its function is immediately called by Reactronic to renew the cache.
 While executed, the `trigger` function enqueues re-rendering request to React, which calls `render` function and it renews its cache marked for on-demand